Artificial Intelligence and the Economist: Risks, Opportunities, and How to Prepare (Updated May 2026)

 Improving internal efficiency

 Leading companies in the financial sector are also using AI for internal processes.
-One example It is PwC, which equipped its employees with a customized version of ChatGPT to help them with tasks such as document compilation and coding.
+A example It is PwC, which has equipped its employees with a customized version of ChatGPT to assist them with tasks such as document drafting and coding.
 The result was a 20% to 50% increase in productivity in some software engineering processes.
 This shows that when used properly, AI can significantly accelerate the pace of work in many aspects.

-Although many of these practices are initially being implemented by large companies (such as the “Big 4” in auditing), it's worth emphasizing that AI isn't just for the giants.
-Today there are powerful tools and platforms (some even free or low-cost) that an accounting firm or a small business can use.
-A significant portion of financial professionals are simply using publicly available tools like ChatGPT for their daily needs, alongside industry-specific tools.
-This means that the barriers to entry have been lowered – anyone can experiment with AI in their own field without staggering investments.
+Although many of these practices are initially adopted by large companies (such as the “Big 4” in auditing), it's worth noting that AI isn't just for giants.
+Today, powerful tools and platforms exist (some even free or low-cost) that an accounting office or a small business can use.
+A significant portion of financial professionals are simply using publicly available open tools like ChatGPT for their daily needs, alongside industry-specific tools.
+This means the barriers to entry have lowered – anyone can experiment with AI in their field without massive investments.

 The risks and challenges of AI for economists

-As with any new technology, alongside opportunities, AI also brings risks and challenges that must be carefully managed.
-Here are some of the key issues that raise questions:
+As with any new technology, alongside opportunities, AI also brings risks and challenges that need to be carefully managed.
+Here are some of the main issues that raise questions:

 Fear of job replacement

-The question that often arises is whether AI will render economists, accountants, or financiers redundant.
-This fear is not without precedent – decades ago there were similar concerns when personal computers and Excel were introduced.
-In fact, history shows that such technologies initially replaced some roles but created new ones and increased demand for higher-level skills.
-For example, after the spread of Excel, the number of people employed as data processors fell, but the number of accountants, auditors, and financial analysts rose significantly by 2000.
-This shows that AI is expected to transform the role, not eliminate it entirely.
-However, fear remains a real psychological challenge and must be addressed.
+The question that often arises is whether AI will make economists, accountants, or financiers redundant.
+This fear is not without precedent—decades ago, there were similar concerns when personal computers and Excel were introduced.
+In fact, history shows us that such technologies initially replaced some roles but created new roles and increased demand for higher-level skills.
+For example, after the proliferation of Excel, the number of people employed as data processors decreased, but the number of accountants, auditors, and financial analysts increased significantly by 2000.
+This indicates that AI is expected to transform the role, not eliminate it entirely.
+Nevertheless, the fear remains a real psychological challenge and must be addressed.

 The loss of some traditional duties

-We cannot deny that some routine tasks that until yesterday were performed by junior economists or support staff can now be carried out by AI.
+We cannot deny that some routine tasks that were performed by junior economists or support staff until yesterday can now be performed by AI.
 For example, the initial preparation of financial statements, standard reports, or basic expense checks can be automated.
-This could reduce the need for entry-level staff in these tasks.
-The challenge for the profession is redefining the value that the economist brings: the focus will shift to qualitative analysis, data interpretation, and strategic decision-making—things that AI alone cannot do well.
+This could reduce the need for entry-level employees for these tasks.
+The challenge for the profession is to redefine the value that economists bring: the focus will shift to qualitative analysis, data interpretation, and strategic decision-making, things that AI alone does not do well.

 The risk of errors

-The expression “garbage in, garbage out” applies strongly to AI.
-If the data fed into the system are inaccurate or biased, the results will also be incorrect or distorted.
-An AI model can misinterpret if, for example, certain cases are missing from the data (e.g., an unforeseen economic crisis).
-Similarly, algorithms can inherit flawed assessments from historical data – for example, they may underestimate women in financial leadership roles if the historical data contain few women, etc. These errors can lead to wrong decisions if there is no human context to correct them.
+The expression “garbage in, garbage out” applies greatly to AI.
+If the data used to train a system is inaccurate or biased, the results will also be incorrect or skewed.
+An AI model can make interpretation errors if, for example, the data is missing specific cases (e.g., an unforeseen economic crisis).
+Similarly, algorithms can inherit incorrect assessments from historical data – for instance, they might underestimate women in financial leadership roles if historical data contains few women, etc. These errors can lead to wrong decisions if there is no human context to correct them.
 Therefore, human oversight and intervention remain essential.

 Ethical issues and privacy

 The use of AI in finance also raises ethical questions.
-It is necessary to ensure that decisions made by AI (e.g., granting a loan to a client or recommending an investment) are fair and transparent.
-There is a risk that even the users themselves may not fully understand the reasoning of a complex AI model.
-Also, handling the large volume of financial data raises confidentiality concerns – care must be taken to comply with privacy regulations and ensure that sensitive data is protected.
+It must be ensured that decisions made by AI (e.g., to grant a loan to a client or to recommend an investment) are fair and transparent.
+There is a risk that even users themselves may not fully understand the reasoning of a complex AI model.
+Furthermore, the handling of large amounts of financial data raises concerns about confidentiality – care must be taken to comply with privacy regulations and protect sensitive data.

 Non-compliance with legal changes

-In the financial and fiscal sectors, laws and regulations change frequently.
-One challenge is training AI to keep up with rapid legal changes.
-If an AI model is trained on outdated rules, it may provide recommendations that do not comply with the new law.
-This requires ongoing maintenance of the AI system and expert intervention to update it with the latest legal information.
+In the financial and fiscal sectors, laws and regulations change often.
+One challenge is teaching AI with rapid legal changes.
+If an AI model is trained on old rules, it may provide recommendations that are not in compliance with the new law.
+This requires continuous maintenance of the AI system and expert intervention to update it with the latest legal information.

 It's clear that AI doesn't come without risks, but most of them can be mitigated with the right steps.
-One of those steps is education—both of the AI systems themselves with high-quality data and of human professionals on how to use AI and its limitations.
-This brings us to the next question: Should we be afraid of AI, or view it as something fleeting?
+One of those steps is education – both of AI systems themselves with quality data, and of human professionals on how to use AI and its limitations.
+This brings us to the next question: Should we be afraid of AI, or see it as something temporary?

 Will AI replace economists?
 (Should we be afraid?)

-Fear of the unknown is human, and AI is, to some extent, uncharted territory for many professionals.
-However, the facts and experts suggest that AI will not completely replace the economist, but will change the way he works.
-Here are some reasons why the panic may be overblown:
+Fear of the unknown is human, and AI is, to some extent, an unknown territory for many professionals.
+However, facts and experts suggest that AI will not completely replace the economist but will change the way they work.
+Here are some reasons why panic may be excessive:

 AI is a tool, not a replacement for human reasoning.

-Even the most artificially intelligent systems operate within certain limits.
-They lack human judgment, creativity, or context understanding like an experienced professional.
-As mentioned earlier in the article, AI can analyze data and provide recommendations, but only a human can fully grasp the big picture, cultural nuances, and political or emotional influences on the economy.
-A good economist brings intuition and experience – elements that aren't easily coded into an algorithm.
+Even the most intelligent artificial systems operate within defined limits.
+They lack human judgment, creativity, or contextual understanding like an experienced professional.
+As stated earlier in the article, AI can analyze data and provide recommendations, but only humans can fully grasp the overall framework, cultural nuances, political or emotional influences in economics.
+A good economist brings intuition and experience – elements that are not easily coded into an algorithm.

 Read also Will artificial intelligence replace the work of an economist?